 It is important to prepare a complete assessment of your damages in order to ensure you secure the maximum recovery you deserve from the defendant and their insurance provider.

-Securing Full Recovery
+Strategies for Securing Full Recovery

 The defendant and their insurance provider will attempt to minimize the extent of your damages in order to settle your claims for the lowest amount possible.
 No matter how strong your case is, an insurance company will not pay out amounts that exceed the defendant’s policy limits.